abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 In an ideal world, a summer day like this would be 80 degrees with a gentle breeze.
 In reality, it’s 108 degrees, and the air is not moving at all.
-How do we handle the contrast between what’s ideal and what’s real?
+How do we handle the contrast between what is ideal and what is real?
 We can moan and whinge or retreat into fantasy and desire, but from the Buddha’s perspective, it’s always about establishing a sense of clarity and equanimity within the reality of the present moment.